Page 233

 AI Interpretation

-Mexico appears as a place of troubling freedom, red mineral, gold flowers, and unstable sand, where the speaker can arrive alone but cannot depart with a companion by rowboat.
+Mexico appears as a place of troubling freedom, gold flowers, red mineral, cliffs, unstable sand, shoulder's, laughter, and choices, where the speaker can arrive alone but cannot depart with Eninco by rowboat.

-The shock of being more free in Mexico than in the USA gives the poem its moral charge before it turns to color and texture.
-Gold flowers, old iron lace, and red mineral make the landscape feel decorative and elemental at once, as if beauty and history are fused there.
-The final refusal of departure with another person leaves freedom strangely solitary and unshareable.
+The shock of being more free in Mexico than in the U.S.A. gives the page its moral charge before it turns to color and texture.
+Gold flowers, old iron lace, red mineral, cliffs, sand, shoulder's, laughter, and sea make the landscape feel decorative, bodily, and elemental at once.
+The final refusal of departure with Eninco leaves freedom strangely solitary and unshareable.

 The horror of being 'more free in Mexico / than in the U.S.A.'; Eninco at the border.
 Flowers show gold and old iron lace, minerals are red, the sea a color of choice.
 The speaker can go there but could never leave with Eninco in a rowboat.